yTakkar/React-Instagram-Clone-2.0/README.md

     npm start [OR] yarn start
     ```

-6. For front-end layer of this app to get access to `env` variables defined in `.env`, run
+6. For front-end layer of this app to get access to `env` variables defined in `.env` file, run
     ```bash
     yarn env
     ```